-Japan's tropical plywood imports have risen periodically over the last decade in response to the availability of tropical logs for domestic plywood production, and the relative prices of domestically produced tropical plywood compared with imported plywood from Malaysia and Indonesia.
+Figure 3.9.
+Tropical plywood imports, major importers, 1996-2011 to the availability of tropical logs for domestic plywood production, and the relative prices of domestically produced tropical plywood compared with imported plywood from Malaysia and Indonesia.
 In 2007, imports fell 25 percent as a result of rising prices of Indonesian and Malaysian plywood and a dip in housing starts caused by poor implementation of the Building Standard Law, which was intended to help crack down on falsification of earthquake resistance data for buildings.
 In 2008, imports remained low as global economic conditions deteriorated.
-Although Japan's total plywood imports fell 18 percent in 2009 to 2.9 million3 as a result of depressed housing starts, imports of tropical plywood increased slightly to 2.4 million m3.
+Although Japan's total plywood imports fell 18 percent in 2009 to 2.9 million m3 as a result of depressed housing starts, imports of tropical plywood increased slightly to 2.9 million m3.
 This increase, which is counter to the downward trend in tropical plywood imports over recent years, may have been due to a decline in capacity of Japan's domestic tropical plywood mills which were reported to be curtailing production by 20 percent to 30 percent in 2009 because of a depressed domestic market.
 Domestic mills also had difficulties in sourcing tropical peeler logs from Malaysia as China and India's log demand escalated, reducing log availability.
 In late 2009, with Japan's plywood demand low and prices depressed, Malaysian suppliers were reportedly switching to other markets leading to severely reduced inventories in Japan.
 In 2010, housing starts had improved slightly and domestic mills had difficulties sourcing tropical logs as demand in China and India escalated.